Glazzes/kio/README.md

   - `OMIT` will not cut anything if a folder with the same name already exists
   - `MIX` will combine the contents of both folders (including inner folders and its files) recursively
+- Download files, folders are downloaded in zip format
 - Share folders and files with other users
     - Sharing a folder will share all of its sub folders as well
 - Allow non kio users to see your files (turn your files into public files)